CU-CommunityApps/cu-aws-cloudformation/sns-teams-relay/README.md

 ## Change Log

+### v3.0.0
+- Breaking changes!
+Handle just a single SNS topic for each parameter, instead of a list.
+The template now creates SNS Subscriptions and Lambda Permissions for the SNS topics provided in the parameters.
+- replace `AlarmSNSTopicsNormal` parameter with `AlarmSNSTopicNormal`
+- replace `AlarmSNSTopicsAlert` parameter with `AlarmSNSTopicAlert`
+- add `GenericSNSTopicNormal` parameter
+- add `GenericSNSTopicAlert` parameter
+- add `AWS::SNS::Subscription` resources for each of the SNS topics in the parameters
+- add `AWS::Lambda::Permission` resources for each of the SNS topics in the parameters

 ### v2.2.0
 - minor change to generic SNS message display format to allow markdown-formatted message payloads to display better in Teams